Adam Workman - President and Founder, Flutistry

-Regarded as "the whole package" with a "clear sparkling sound [and] a vibrancy in all registers" and a sound that is "clear, solid, and bright with just a slight edge, much in the style of James Galway" (Sarasota Observer), Taylor Irelan is proving to be an exciting emerging artist.
+Taylor Irelan is proving to be an exciting emerging artist, regarded as "the whole package" (Helen Spielman) with a "clear sparkling sound [and] a vibrancy in all registers" (Philippa Davies), and a sound that is "clear, solid, and bright. . . much in the style of James Galway" (Sarasota Observer).
 Taylor has collaborated with award winning composers to commission, premiere, and record new works for the flute, as well as write his own works and transcriptions for flute and various ensembles.
 He has been coached by living composers on their music, such as his performance of Thea Musgrave’s Chamber Concerto No. 2 in the Barbican Centre as part of the BBC Symphony Orchestra’s Total Immersion Project, which was recorded and broadcast live by BBC Radio 3 in London.

 Taylor serves as piccolo/3rd flute with The Venice Symphony, and as a substitute flutist with several professional orchestras around the US.
-Previously serving as the principal piccolo for the London Graduate Orchestra, he has also performed with the Hot Springs Music Festival Symphony Orchestra and the London Symphony Orchestra as part of their prestigious orchestral training programs.
-As a concerto soloist, Taylor has been featured with ensembles across the USA and internationally, performing various concerti from Telemann to Jolivet.
+Previously serving as the principal piccolo for the London Graduate Orchestra, he has performed with the Jacksonville Symphony Orchestra, Pueblo Symphony Orchestra.
+London Gay Symphony Orchestra, and both the Hot Springs Music Festival Symphony Orchestra and London Symphony Orchestra as part of their prestigious orchestral training programs.

 Among his many accolades, Taylor has won the top prizes in the National Flute Association Professional Flute Choir Competition, Florida Flute Association Advanced Masterclass Competition, University of North Florida Concerto Competition, Florida Community College Activities Association's Student Artist Competition, and the Flute Fusion Young Artist Competition.
 He was selected as a finalist in both the Ars Flores Young Artists Concerto Competition and the Coeur d'Alene Symphony Young Artist Competition.